SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 (R2) Advantage to get it.
 Alternatively, the character could take lots of little pieces of equipment instead -- more than what the gamemaster would normally allow.
-Basically, equipment totaling in cost not more than about 1,000 credits (or a price diﬃculty of Moderate) would ﬁt in this category.
+Basically, equipment totaling in cost not more than about 1,000 credits (or a price difficulty of Moderate) would ﬁt in this category.
 Restrictions/Notes: Typically, as long as the character is not careless with it, Equipment taken with any rank of this Advantage is replaceable, unless the Burn-out Disadvantage is included with it.
 Equipment (R1)